The ghost became bright, coin-sized rounds

 Animal spirits may continue natural habits and trained duties.
-They may exhibit lifetime bonds.
+They may perpetuate lifetime bonds.
 They may hang around to connect and help new residents, pets and guests.
 Pets may be the first to recognize this truth.

 In Mirrors are Bad Neighbors, Goopy seems to see himself.
 The text is not from a Goopy Ghost story.
 Many of the illustrations are from his holiday book series for children.
 They are authentic and unaltered.

 Watch this Space.
 What does the video text reveal about ghost vision acuity?
 “Mirror, mirror, can't you see?
 What you harbor can't be me.
 There is no time to whine and pout.
 I'll bet a dime it will grow out.”
 (33 seconds)